m0n4/C-LX-RSS/README.md

 ## Legal Notice.

-C-LX RSS is based on parts of BlogoText 3 (under MIT Licence), by Timo van Neerden, itself based on BlogoText, by Fred Nassar.
+C-LX RSS is based on parts of [BlogoText 3](https://github.com/BlogoText/blogotext/tree/530284c34ab507be7c0f736b7ee2bb596cb123cf) (under MIT Licence), by Timo van Neerden, itself based on BlogoText, by Fred Nassar.

-Fred N. created BlogoText back in 2006.
-The script has been taken over by Timo V.N. in 2010 and until 2016.
-BlogoText has then been taken over by Mickaël Schoentgen & Community.

-C-LX RSS Reader has continued to evolve on it’s own.

 C-LX RSS Reader is distributed under the MIT Licence.

+## Bugs?
+Ideas?

+You can submit bugs on Github.
+You can submit ideas too, but I do not guarantee that I will add any of them.

+I started this project to have a RSS reader that fits _my_ needs.
+If CLX-RSS doesn’t fit yours, I suggest you learn to code, fork this project and adapt it to make it do what _you_ want.